-Digital WAPECC Abuja21 is the must-attend two-day online event for West Africa’s power and energy sector stakeholders to engage and come out with the best strategies and solutions.
+Digital WAPECC Abuja21 was the must-attend two-day online event for West Africa’s power and energy sector stakeholders to engage and come out with the best strategies and solutions.

-Our programme features some of the most sought-after international and West African speakers and hottest strategic topics.
+Our programme featured some of the most sought-after international and West African speakers and hottest strategic topics.